 Becoming a Senior Member of CAP

-Though Civil Air Patrol is known for its flying missions, CAP adults members, known as Senior Members, do so much more than just fly.
-In fact less than a fifth of all CAP members are pilots or aircrew members.
-CAP adult members come from all walks of life.
+Though Civil Air Patrol is known for its flying missions, CAP adult members (known as Senior Members) do so much more than just fly.
+In fact, less than a fifth of all CAP Senior Members are pilots or aircrew members.
+CAP senior members come from all walks of life.
 Some are doctors, nurses, paramedics, or other medical professionals.
 Others are lawyers, paralegals, accountants, computer programmers, and other business professionals and executives.
-Really just about any career or background can be useful to and found in the ranks of the CAP adult membership.
+And finally, many CAP senior members work in the trades, diverse services and as homemakers.
+Really just about any background or career / life experience can find a rewarding home within CAP adult membership.

-Becoming an Cadet Member of CAP
+Becoming a Cadet Member of CAP

 “I am pushing myself to be a better person.”
 Cadet Kristin Miller

 “I made my first solo flight at a CAP encampment.”
 Astronaut Eric Boe

 “I’ve learned discipline – something not stressed enough in today’s society.”
 Cadet Theresa Paredes

 See the "Join CAP" tabs to the top-left of this page, for quick links to the process for joining the local Santa Cruz Composite Squadron 13!

 In emergency services and operations, CAP not only need aircrew members, but also ground team or general support members to aid in the rescue of survivors or to assess damage after a disaster.
 Diverse missions are almost always underway and support local, state and national efforts.
 Examples include aerial photography to document conditions, field support to other agencies, search and rescue, and transporting provisions for relief efforts.